 The Corporation is required to disclose certain information concerning its financial instruments.
-The fair values of the Corporation's cash and short term deposits, accounts receivable, promissory note and accounts payable and accrued liabilities approximate their carrying amount because of short period to scheduled receipt or payment of cash.
+The fair values of the Corporation's cash and short term deposits, accounts receivable and accounts payable and accrued liabilities approximate their carrying amount due to the relatively short periods to maturity of these financial instruments.
 The fair value of the Corporation's debt obligations is estimated based on discounted future cash flows using discount rates that reflect current market conditions for instruments with similar terms and risks.
 Such fair value estimates are not necessarily indicative of the amounts the Corporation might pay or receive in actual market transactions.
-The fair value of financial assets and liabilities were as follows: